 There are plenty of sponsored network providers working nowadays.
 You should beware of those fake service providers.
 Their deals sound too good to be true.
 But in reality, they use bot software to provide Fake traffic

 Fake traffic seems very attractive, but it severely damages your website and restricts your advertisement accounts.
-In case you see any fake traffic, we recommend you to reach out to your hosting provider and tell them to block that particular IP through which you are receiving fake traffic.
+If you see any fake traffic, we recommend you reach out to your hosting provider and tell them to block that particular IP through which you are receiving fake traffic.
 That helps a lot.Click to analyze your wesbite SEO